 IMBeR Science Plan and Implementation Strategy (SPIS)

-The new IMBeR Science Plan and Implementation Strategy (SPIS 2016-2025) is in the final review stage.
-It is based on the vision “Ocean sustainability under global change for the benefit of society” with the goal to: “Understand, quantify and compare historic and present structure and functioning of linked ocean and human systems to predict options for securing or transitioning towards ocean sustainability”.
-The SPIS is structured around three grand challenges and four innovation challenges supported by a number of research and societal questions.
-You can see the SPIS here, but please note that it is still in review: IMBeR SPIS 2016-2025 still in review.
+The new IMBeR Science Plan and Implementation Strategy (SPIS 2016-2025) is based on the vision “Ocean sustainability under global change for the benefit of society” with the goal to: “Understand, quantify and compare historic and present structure and functioning of linked ocean and human systems to predict options for securing or transitioning towards ocean sustainability”.
+The SPIS is structured around three Grand Challenges and four Innovation Challenges supported by a number of research and societal questions.
+You can see the SPIS here: IMBeR SPIS 2016-2025.

-- The supplement to the orignal IMBeR Science Plan and Implementation Strategy was commissioned by IGBP and SCOR to facilitate the successful merger with the ongoing programmes of GLOBEC.
+- The supplement to the original IMBeR Science Plan and Implementation Strategy was commissioned by IGBP and SCOR to facilitate the successful merger with the ongoing programmes of GLOBEC.